microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 When returning a status monitor whose status is not in a terminal state, the response must also include a `retry-after` header indicating the minimum number of seconds the client should wait before polling (GETing) the status monitor URL again for an update.
-For backward compatibility, the response must also include an `Operation-Location` header containing the absolute URL of the status monitor resource (without an api-version query parameter).
+For backward compatibility, the response must also include an `Operation-Location` header containing the absolute URL of the status monitor resource, including an api-version query parameter.

 3. After waiting at least the amount of time specified by the previous response's `Retry-after` header, the client issues a GET request to the status monitor using the ID in the body of the initial response.